Depressolas/NicolasBorer/README.md

 - 👋 Hi, I’m @NicolasBorer
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Data Science at the HSLU in Lucerne
+- 🌱 I’m currently learning Applied Information and Data Science at the HSLU in Lucerne
-- 💞️ I’m looking to collaborate on Currently nothing
+- 💞️ I’m looking to collaborate on "Currently nothing"
 - 📫 How to reach me: nicolas.borer@stud.hslu.ch
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like Trains